sabourke/prefactor-1/docs/source/target.rst

 - mapping of data to be used (``target_input_filenames``).
 - copying h5parm solution set from the calibrator (``copy_input_h5parmfile``).
-- check of A-team relation to target: plot of the elevation of the target and A-team sources (plus the Sun, Jupiter, and the Moon) versus time.
+- check of A-team relation to target: plot of the elevation of the target and A-team sources (plus the Sun, Jupiter, and the Moon) versus time (``check_Ateam_separation``).
     .. image:: A-Team_elevation_target.png
 - gathering differential rotation measure (dRM) satellite information and writing it into the h5parm (``h5imp_RMextract``).
     .. image:: RMextract.png